ChesterCaii/Sudoku-Solver-With-GUI/README.md

 This program serves as a Sudoku solver, employing the backtracking algorithm.
 It offers both a graphical user interface (GUI) and a text-based interface.

-To play Sudoku, clone this repository into VsCode, go to GUI.py, and press run.
+To test it out, clone this repository into VsCode, go to GUI.py, and press run.

 # How to Play
 Select a cell and use your keyboard to input a number for penciling.